Natural Products That Help to Clot Blood and Stop Bleeding

 How Does Blood Clot?

 Blood clotting, or hemostasis, is an essential body process that repairs wounds and stops bleeding.
-The overall steps in the blood clotting process are as follows.
+The overall steps in the blood clotting (or blood coagulation) process are as follows.

 - First, the broken blood vessel constricts, reducing blood loss from the vessel.